Trading with the Enemy Act of 1917: Cambodia

-Cambodia was sanctioned in 1975 as a result of the Vietnam War.
+Cambodia under the Khmer Rouge regime was sanctioned in 1975 as a result of the Vietnam War.
 Trading With the Enemy Act sanctions were lifted in 1992.

 China

 China was listed on two occasions.
-The Republic of China was first listed in 1941 to prevent invading Japan from using Chinese assets during WW2.
+The Republic of China was first listed in 1941 to prevent invading Japan from using Chinese assets during WWII.
 China was delisted in 1946.
-After WW2 the People's Republic of China was sanctioned and listed in 1950 for their involvement in the Korean War.
+After WWII the People's Republic of China was sanctioned and listed in 1950 for their involvement in the Korean War.
 After President Richard Nixon's "opening with China" sanctions were lifted in 1975.

 Cuba

 Following the Cuban missile crisis, the Bay of Pigs invasion, and the nationalization of U.S. property by the Castro regime, the United States imposed sanctions on Cuba in 1963.
 TWEA sanctions continued throughout the Cold War because the US and Cuba often found themselves on opposite sides in various proxy conflicts throughout Latin America and Africa.
 The sanctions on Cuba were increased after the Cuban air force killed American protesters who were known to violate Cuban airspace.
 Cuba is currently the only state still under sanctions under TWEA.